-Sesame oil: A fragrant oil made from sesame seeds, used for its rich, nutty flavor.
+Sesame oil: A fragrant oil pressed from sesame seeds that adds a rich, nutty flavor.

-Rice vinegar: A mild and slightly sweet vinegar made from fermented rice, adding a subtle tang to the sauce.
+Rice vinegar: A mild vinegar made from fermented rice, giving a gentle tang to balance the sauce.

-Ginger: Adds a warm, spicy note that complements the other flavors.
+Ginger: Fresh ginger gives a warm, slightly spicy note that brightens the sauce.

 Technique Tip for Perfect Sesame Steak Sauce